rymilton/eic_endcap_insert/README.md

 Make sure IP6 and this repository have the same install prefix.

 ## Editing the simulation
-By default, the simulation includes the HCal insert (W/Sc + Steel/Sc), ECal insert (homogeneous W/ScFi material), HCal (ATHENA: 20/3 mm Steel/Sc), ECal (homogeneous W/ScFi material), and the beampipe.
+By default, the endcap simulation includes the HCal insert (W/Sc + Steel/Sc), ECal insert (homogeneous W/ScFi material), HCal (ATHENA: 20/3 mm Steel/Sc), ECal (homogeneous W/ScFi material), and the beampipe.
 To change what detectors are simulated, simply comment out the undesired ones in `xml/endcapP_insert.xml`.

 Some simple parameters for the geometry are contained in `compact/configuration_default.xml`.
-If you want to simulate without a beampipe and hole, replace `<include ref="compact/configuration_default.xml"/>` with `<include ref="compact/configuration_nohole.xml"/>` and comment out `<include ref="ip6/central_beampipe.xml"/>` in `xml/endcapP_insert.xml`.
+If you want to simulate the endcap without a beampipe and hole, replace `<include ref="compact/configuration_default.xml"/>` with `<include ref="compact/configuration_nohole.xml"/>` and comment out `<include ref="ip6/central_beampipe.xml"/>` in `xml/endcapP_insert.xml`.

+There is also a ZDC geometry in `xml/zdc.xml`.

 #### NOTE: If you adjust any files, you need to `make install` in your build directory before running the simulation.
-#### NOTE: If you remove any detector components from the simulation, you must also comment out the related lines in `scripts/endcapP_insert_reco.py` and re-install.
+#### NOTE: If you remove any detector components from the endcapP_insert simulation, you must also comment out the related lines in `scripts/endcapP_insert_reco.py` and re-install.

 ## Running the simulation